JuiceTheJiraffe/aws-python/README.md

 - List contents of a bucket
 - Create and setup a bucket and it's static website
 - Sync directory tree to bucket
+- Set AWS profile with --profile with --profile=<profileName>

+# Extra Challenges

+- Delete files from S3 that are not in the path you are uploading